 #4 – Samuel Adams Brewery – Cool place to see in Boston with friends!

 Why it’s awesome: Samuel Adams Brewery is the smallest brewery of the Boston Beer Company, but it is the only that has public tours.
-It is also used as a tasting site for new products.
+It is also used as a testing site for new products.
 There are various tours to choose between and they are very reasonably priced, meaning that a visit isn’t going to break the bank.
 Visitors can learn more about the brewing process and the brand’s history, seeing first-hand the different stages that go into making a quality beer.
 The brewery is easy to reach by public transport too, meaning no worries if you plan to have a few scoops.

 What to do there: Wanna get loaded during your Boston Itinerary?
 Yeah me too!
 Join the one-hour Classic Tour (free, with a suggested donation of 2 USD) to discover more about the beer-making process and see the equipment used to create tasty brews.
 You will also have the chance to sample three delicious beers and will get a souvenir glass to take home with you as a keepsake.
 Alternatively, other tours include the Morning Mash-In Tour, Beyond the Brewhouse Tour, and The Bierkeller: Samuel Adams Barrel Aged Experience.
 (Reservations are recommended for most tours.)
 At the end of your chosen tour, you can relax in the beer garden and enjoy even more tasty beers.